nagrajpg/Test/readme.md

 Database name is site.db

 About Flask application:
 Creates a view to show the info of all the users of the database in a table.
-Profile avatar is visible and clicking the username sends you to the GitHub profile.Pagination implemented using Flask-SQLAlchemy, default size is to 25.
+Profile avatar is visible and clicking the username sends you to the GitHub profile.Pagination implemented using Flask-SQLAlchemy, default size is set to 25.
 The page is responsive even with a large amount of data

 To run the Flask application:
 python app.py